Don’t panic, our clothes aren’t going to be replaced by artificial intelligence (AI)!

 In the age of digital transformation, new data challenges have emerged, and digital threads offer a solution to improve the speed and agility of enhanced decision-making promised by all of this data.
 They’re about removing bottlenecks and improving transparency and accuracy of critical business information across the value chain.

-For the industrial enterprise, the benefits of digital thread fall into five main categories and can be realized across products, processes, and people:
+For the industrial enterprise, the benefits of digital thread fall into five main categories and can be realized across products, people, processes, and place:

 For a deeper look at these benefits, read our whitepaper, Digital Thread: Building Continuity Across Products, Processes, and People.